GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

     ) PRIMARY KEY (SingerId, AlbumId, TrackId),
       INTERLEAVE IN PARENT Albums ON DELETE CASCADE;

-# 4. Setup JMeter
+## Set up JMeter

 JMeter provides a GUI for easy development of tests.
 Once tests are developed you should use the command line to execute JMeter tests.
 You may create a VM (in the same region as Cloud Spanner’s Leader) with GUI enabled.
 Therefore the same VM instance can be used for development and execution of tests.

-**NOTE: You can use a local workstation for test development too.
-But, DO NOT use a local workstation for execution of performance tests, due to potential network latency.**
+You can use a local workstation for test development, too. *Do not* use a local workstation for execution of performance tests, due to potential network latency.**

-## 4.1.
-Installation
+### Installation

 1. Download and install [JMeter](https://jmeter.apache.org/download_jmeter.cgi) 5.3+ (and Java8+).
 2. Install [maven](https://maven.apache.org/install.html) used to download Cloud Spanner client libraries.